 In short, the administrative fee is used to create, maintain, and improve the infrastructure required to support our investment programs.

-The Impact of Fees on Investment Returns
+Types of Fees on Investment Returns

-Fees impact returns.
+Private equity real estate deal fees impact returns.
 But, the question of how much is relative to performance.
 When comparing managers with a similar fee structure, the one with the better track record of returns provides more value for the same fee.
 For example, First National Realty Partners is one of the leading private equity real estate firms in the United States.
 Our fees may be higher than other managers, but we have an established track record of delivering strong returns to investors.
 So, to us, it isn’t a question of how much our fees impact investment returns, but how much performance our investors get from the fees that we charge.
 When looked at through this lens, we believe our fees provide compelling value

 For investors evaluating our fee structure relative to peer firms, it is important to understand what types of fees are charged, and why.
 The table below outlines common fees and normal ranges for the market